DataDog/kafka-kit/cmd/topicmappr/README.md

 #### Up

-Based on the maping mechanics described in the "How Mapping Work" section, topicmappr provides two ways to scale a topic over more brokers.
+Based on the mapping mechanics described in the "How Mapping Works" section, topicmappr provides two ways to scale a topic over more brokers.

 Full rebuild: Provide topicmappr a completely new list of brokers (e.g. none of the provided brokers are any of those already hosting the topic).
 The disadvantage of this method is that 100% of the data must be moved.
 The advantage is a reduced risk of running a broker out of storage (compared to an in place scaling) and more total bandwidth will be available for the resize (original+new brokers).